This post created by ignored player and thus hidden.

 Your army can be transferred back and forth between different locations!
 You will be able to train troops in one town and send to another one to fight!

-What kind of new units will there be?
+What kind of new units are there?

 How many different types of units are there?